Marshall Field and Company Building: Building details

 The 13-story granite building on State Street was constructed in stages between 1902 and 1906 on a partitioned block with sections that were added to the building in 1902, 1906, 1907, and 1914.
 Daniel H. Burnham, (1846–1912), designed the two primary sections along State Street (the north building built in 1902 and the south in 1905–06).
 For a time, the building was the largest store in the world at 73 acre of floorspace, with the largest book, china, shoe, and toy departments of all the world's department stores.

 The current building has several atria: A Louis Comfort Tiffany mosaic vaulted ceiling dome caps a 5-story balconied atrium in the southwest corner; the northwest section has a 13-story skylit atrium, and a newer atrium with a fountain in the center is bridged by double escalator banks.
 Crafted by a group of 50 artisans over 18 months, the Tiffany ceiling is over 6000 sqft and made up of 1.6 million pieces of iridescent glass.
 It is the first iridescent glass dome and it continues to be the largest glass mosaic of its kind.
 Only Egypt's 3,000-year-old Temple of Karnak, with its 70 ft columns rivals the four 50 ft Ionic-style capped granite columns on the State Street façade.
 The building is estimated to be 150.68 ft high.

 Marshall Field and Company Buildings front facade on North State Street, pictured behind adjacent "Block 37" construction project underway across State Street.

 The building is known for its two exterior clocks, which weigh about 7.5 ST each, on its northwest and southwest corners along State Street at both Randolph and Washington Streets.
 The southwest clock at the original Washington Street intersection, known as "The Great Clock", was installed on November 26, 1897.
 Marshall Field envisioned the clock as a beacon for his store which he viewed as a meeting place.
 The clock was installed after the southwest corner of the store had become a popular meeting place and people began leaving notes for one another on the Marshall Field's windows.
 The clock was an attempt to end this practice, and encourage punctuality.

-Today, the building is located at 111 North State Street, between Washington and Randolph Streets, within the designated "Loop" Retail Historic District of the Chicago "Loop", across State Street from the "Block 37" future construction project, across Randolph Street from the Joffrey Tower, and across Wabash Avenue from The Heritage at Millennium Park.
+Today, the building is located at 111 North State Street, between Washington and Randolph Streets, within the designated "Loop" Retail Historic District of the Chicago "Loop", across State Street from the Block 37 mall, across Randolph Street from the Joffrey Tower, and across Wabash Avenue from The Heritage at Millennium Park.
 An underground public concourse connects the basement to 25 East Washington Street, which formerly housed the Marshall Field's Men's Store.
 The building is a major hub for the "Chicago Pedway".